 A boiler is arguably the most important part of the home.
 Especially in the colder months towards the end of the year.
-Keeping a boiler well maintained it an essential part of its survival in your home.
-Much like most other machinery, a boiler needs regular check ups and maintenance.
-This usually comes in the form of a Gas Safe registered engineers visiting the property to perform what is known as a ‘boiler service’, this helps the engineer and you, as the homeowner, to detect any defects that may cause further expenses for yourself.
+Keeping a boiler well maintained isan essential part of its survival in your home.
+Much like most other machinery, a boiler needs regular check-ups and maintenance.
+This usually comes in the form of a Gas Safe registered engineer visiting the property to carry out a boiler service.
+This helps the engineer and you, as the homeowner, to detect any defects that may cause further expenses for yourself.

 If you’re having to call out a Gas Safe engineer more than once a year, it’s worth considering whether the sum of repairs and callouts is greater than the cost of a new boiler.
 Treating your existing boiler to regular servicing should keep it ticking over smoothly all year, so a replacement is only needed if your boiler still struggles afterwards.

 You’ve probably heard about the “efficiency rating” of boilers, but you may not know what it means for your household bills.
 Simply put, a less efficient boiler costs you more money to run.
 Modern boilers are A-rated and operate at more than 90% efficiency, while G-rated models run at 70% or less.
 Learn more from our handy guide to boiler efficiency.

 While upgrading from a G to an A-rated boiler could save you around £200 a year (and may be better for the environment), the cost of a replacement boiler can run to about £2,300.
 So, it’s worth weighing up what you’re spending.

 Your boiler or radiators are noisy